Peaks are preserved under run-sorting: Descents in a permutation after run-sort

 The other properties regarding the peaks follow via case-by-case analysis.
-We should perhaps clarify why the cases (\ref{en:insertNafterPeak}) and (\ref{en:insertNbeforePeak}) are indeed mutually exclusive; two elements in $\PEAKVAL(\pi)$ cannot be adjacent in $\pi$. \end{proof} As a corollary, we can now easily deduce \eqref{eq:rr1}.
+We should perhaps clarify why the cases (\ref{en:insertNafterPeak}) and (\ref{en:insertNbeforePeak}) are indeed mutually exclusive; two elements in $\PEAKVAL(\pi)$ cannot be adjacent in $\pi$. \end{proof}

+\begin{lemma} Let $\pi \in \symS_{n-1}$ and $m=|\PEAKVAL(\pi)|$ and $r=|\DB(\pi)|$.
+We can then count how many values of $a \in \{\emptyset,1,2,\dotsc,n-1\}$, belong to each case in \cref{lem:insertNforPeaks}. \begin{enumerate} \item For Case 1, there is only one option; \item For Case 2, there is only one option; \item For Case 3, there are $m$ options; \item For Case 4, there are $m$ options; \item For Case 5a, there are $(n-2)-r-m$ options; \item For Case 5b, there are $r-m$ options. \end{enumerate} \end{lemma} \begin{proof} Cases 1--4 follow directly from the the definition of the cases, e.g., we can insert $n$ after each peak value, so there are $m$ options in Case~3.

+Moreover, if we add all options listed, we get $n$ (as expected), so it suffices to show that the number of options in Case 5a is $(n-2)-r-m$.

+Consider a permutation $\pi \in \symS_{n-1}$.
+Then there are a total of $n-2$ spots where $n$ can be inserted between two entries.
+However, there are $m = |\PEAKVAL(\pi)|$ forbidden spots, as we are not allowed to insert $n$ before a peak.
+Moreover, we are not allowed to insert $n$ between $a$ and $k$, if $a>k$, as this is Case 5b.
+There are exactly $r$ such occurrences of $a$.
+Hence, what remains are $(n-2)-r-m$ valid options of $a$, where $a < k$. \end{proof}